grahame-student/COM519_AE1_Skilled/README.md

 Navigate to the URL shown, using your web browser, and the application's main page should be displayed.

-**The web app uses some features of HTML 5 , CSS 3 and JS the Internet Explorer is known to not support**
+**The web app uses some features of HTML 5, CSS 3 and JS that Internet Explorer is known to not support**

 ![Screenshot of Skilled's main page](docs/images/skilled_front_page.png)

 ### Registering
-In order to use many of the features offered by `Skilled` a user account first needs to be created.
+In order to use many of the features offered by `Skilled` a user account must first be created.
 Currently, this is a self registration process with no backend verification of who has registered.
 Users that have self registered are stored in the `users` collection of the backend database.
 No personal information is stored beyond an email address and password details (in the form of a salted hash).
 Where no verification process has been implemented, emails only need to be unique, and pass the standard email format validation checks